SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.md

 ### SnmpPollingSnmpPlusPlusOnly

 Configures the DataMiner System to use SNMP++ for the polling of all three SNMP versions, instead of only for SNMPv3.<!-- RN 37778 -->
-Polling IPv6 addresses is not supported.
-In case you poll IPv6 addresses on the agent, do not activate the feature.

 - **Minimum version**: 10.4.2
 - **Release version**: To be determined.

+> [!IMPORTANT]
+> This feature does not support polling of IPv6 addresses.
+In case IPv6 addresses are polled on your DMA, do not activate this feature.

 ### SrmOwnServices